nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/HEROKU_DEPLOYMENT.md

 ## Video Tutorial
 https://vimeo.com/599704239 password: @7h#nVTJ5

+**As of Sept.
+20th, Video is a little out of date.
+Run step 8 of the Heroku App Set Up to get around a bug in Django v4**

 ### 0. Before Starting
 1. Make sure you have the `db.sqlite3` in the gitignore and check that it is not in the github repo.
 If it is on github, fix that first before continuing.
 2. Follow the steps in Book 2 Chapter 1 to hide the django `SECRET_KEY` variable.